ThirdRealityStudios/GUInness/README.md

 # Description

-**A Swing-based API to enable the development of basic GUI environments and games**
+**A Swing-based API to enable the development of basic GUI apps and games**

 # Project status
 **Unfortunately I do not have enough time to continue the API due to my study.**